The Holiday Sale - through December 2

 Threads for Turkey Work

 As with all stitching, the choice of threads is up to you, but after a lot of experimentation, wool and cotton definitely stood out as the best options for me when using Turkey work in this project.
 Wool has natural kink to the fibers which helps the loops stand up and have some structure, whether cut or uncut.
-Specifically, Appletons tapestry wool (good volume) and Waverly wool (curly texture when uncut) were my favorites, followed by DMC pearl cotton size 3 (nice shine when uncut).
+Specifically, Appletons tapestry wool (good volume) and Waverly wool (curly texture when uncut) were my favorites (you can buy both Appletons and Waverly wool from HM Nabavian in New York--they ship very quickly), followed by DMC pearl cotton size 3 (nice shine when uncut).
 Silk & Ivory and other silks and silk blends were too soft and floppy for me--everything that makes those threads nice to stitch with worked against them with Turkey work.
 My best advice: Experiment!
 Use your stash to test anything and everything to stitch Turkey Work.
 I tried just about every thread I have to find solutions that worked for me.

 How to Stitch Turkey Work